-Dunnington Cemetery is owned, operated and regulated (subject only to Home Office Regulations in force at the time) exclusively by Dunnington Parish Council.
-The Cemetery is situated as shown on the attached plan and is divided into three parts; phase 1 for immediate use (2011) and phases 2 and 3 to be used consecutively when necessary.
+Dunnington Cemetery (the Cemetery) is owned, operated and regulated (subject only to Home Office Regulations in force at the time) exclusively by Dunnington Parish Council (the Parish Council).
+The Cemetery is situated as shown on the attached plan and is divided into three parts; phase 1 which opened in 2011, phase 2 which will open shortly, and phase 3 for the future.

-The Parish Council may choose to discharge its responsibilities for the operation of the Cemetery through a Sub-Committee or Standing Committee (hereinafter referred to as the Committee) and, similarly, devolve day-to-day responsibilities to the Clerk of the Council or such other appointee as the Parish Council decides.
+The Parish Council has chosen to discharge its responsibilities for the operation of the Cemetery to the Cemetery Advisory Group and, similarly, devolve day-to-day responsibilities to the Parish Clerk of the Parish Council.

 - Those born and raised in the Parish of Dunnington.